chrislush/chrislush/README.md

 ## <p align="center">Hello there!
 Christine typing 👩‍💻</p>
-Self-taught full stack developer with a background in mathematics and a budding penchant for game development.
-Experience using the classic Neapolitan trio (HTML/CSS/JavaScript), React, Node.js/Express and the three Cs (C, C++, C#).
-User experience oriented.
+Self-taught full-stack developer with a background in mathematics and budding penchant for front-end game development.

 <br/>